ronkok/Temml/README.md

-*Temml* is a LaTeX-to-MathML JavaScript conversion utility.
+*Temml* is a LaTeX-to-[MathML Core](https://w3c.github.io/mathml-core/) JavaScript conversion utility.
 It is built to be lightweight.

 | Library       | Minified JavaScript + CSS |
 |:--------------|:-------------------------:|